 - Our customers typically use one of the following three deployment approaches:

-- Run the container centrally in your organization's container platform - This approach allows the container configuration and execution to be managed from a single point, where it is configured to connect to all your Git platforms and batch import data from all repositories in bulk.
+Run the container centrally in your organization's container platform - This approach allows the container configuration and execution to be managed from a single point, where it is configured to connect to all your Git platforms and batch import data from all repositories in bulk.
 However, container disk space and network bandwidth can potentially be an issue if there are a large number of repositories or if the repositories are large in size.
 A persistent file system volume for the container is recommended to reduce disk space usage and to limit network traffic to commit deltas.
+The

-- Run the container within each repository's CI pipeline - This approach typically requires a common CI project to be shared by all your repositories to be scalable but if this is available, it provides a neat solution to configure the container for all repositories so that they individually run the container to import data.
+Run the container within each repository's CI pipeline - This approach typically requires a common CI project or workflow to be shared by all your repositories to be scalable but if this is available, it provides a neat solution to configure the container for all repositories so that they individually run the container to import data.
 The specific method will depend heavily on the CI approach and tooling adopted by your organization - the only requirement is that the CI tooling has Docker container support.

 - The container must be configured with: